golang/proposal/design/43651-type-parameters.md

 the `NewtonSqrt` function will be `MyFloat`, not `float32` or `float64`.
-What this function actually wants to test is not the type of `v`, but the type that `v` matched in the constraint.
+What this function actually wants to test is not the type of `v`, but the approximate type that `v` matched in the constraint's type set.

-One way to handle this would be to permit type switches on the type `T`, with the proviso that the type `T` would always match a type defined in the constraint.
+One way to handle this would be to permit writing approximate types in a type switch, as in `case ~float32:`.
-This kind of type switch would only be permitted if the constraint lists explicit types, and only types listed in the constraint would be permitted as cases.
+Such a case would match any type whose underlying type is `float32`.
+This would be meaningful, and potentially useful, even in type switches outside of generic functions.

 ##### No way to express convertibility